planetfederal/workshops/workshops/geoserver/style/source/ysld/raster.rst

 .. admonition:: Challenge Intervals

    #.
-The **raster-color-map-type** property dictates how the values are used to generate a resulting color.
+The color-map **type** property dictates how the values are used to generate a resulting color.

        * :kbd:`ramp` is used for quantitative data, providing a smooth interpolation between the provided color values.
        * :kbd:`intervals` provides categorization for quantitative data, assigning each range of values a solid color.
-       * :kbd:`values` is used for qualitative data, each value is required to have a **color-map-entry** or it will not be displayed.
+       * :kbd:`values` is used for qualitative data, each value is required to have a **color-map** entry or it will not be displayed.

    #. **Chalenge:** Update your DEM example to use **intervals** for presentation.
 What are the advantages of using this approach for elevation data?